4×4=12

-4×4=12 (pronounced "four times four equals twelve") is the fifth studio album by Canadian electronic music producer Deadmau5, released on December 6, 2010 by Virgin Records, Ultra Records and Mau5trap.
+4×4=12 (pronounced "four times four equals twelve") is the fifth studio album by Canadian electronic music producer Deadmau5, released on December 7, 2010, by Virgin Records, Ultra Records and Mau5trap.
 The album's title refers to a miscalculation made by Deadmau5 on his Ustream channel, where he mistakenly said that his live setup of four banks of four "equals 12" instead of 16.
 The album received a nomination at the 54th Grammy Awards for Best Dance/Electronica Album.

 Promotion

 Deadmau5 was the house DJ at the 2010 MTV Video Music Awards show hosted by Chelsea Handler in Los Angeles, California on September 12.
 He opened the event with "Some Chords", then as the night progressed, he played "Sofi Needs a Ladder", "Cthulhu Sleeps", and "Animal Rights".
 Deadmau5 also performed at the 54th Grammy Awards in 2012.
-First, he performed with Foo Fighters ("Rope" Deadmau5 Remix), and then played "Raise Your Weapon".
-On the same day, after the show, he revealed two new mau5heads.
+First, he performed with Foo Fighters "Rope" (Deadmau5 Remix), and then played "Raise Your Weapon".
+During the performance, Zimmerman wore a second more advanced and safer (but still heavy) variation of his iconic LED mau5head.